 Prudent Segregation however allows a firm to pay its own money into a client money account to mitigate the impact of a potential client assets shortfall in the event of a specific risk crystalising.
 In the event of firm failure, that money would remain client money and be available to cover any shortfalls in the client assets held by the firm.
-There are however a number of requirements that must be met by firms in order to compliantly carry out Prudent Segregation.
+There are however a number of requirements that must be met by firms in order to comply with the associated rules.